OguzhanAndic/devops24/examinations/07/README.md

 the `mariadb` service starts automatically at boot, and is started when the playbook is run.

+Answer: the playbook has been made and modified.

 # QUESTION B

 When you have run the playbook above successfully, how can you verify that the `mariadb` service is started and is running?

+Answer: ny using ssh to go in to the vm and then using the command: sudo systemctl status mariadb. this will show you some information about the mariadb.service.
+If the "Active" field says active (running), the service is running.

 # BONUS QUESTION

 How many different ways can use come up with to verify that the `mariadb` service is running?

+Answer: sudo systemctl status mariadb is probably one of the easiest ways to check, but you could also make a when: in the playbook to make sure that every thing works when you put up the vm with the ansible playbook.